California is the land of wine, movies, and big dreams. It is also a sunny place to raise a family.

 If you are adopting privately, it is critical to choose a lawyer you trust.
 Ask for recommendations from those who have adopted, and contact any references prospective lawyers have supplied.
 Find out if communication was strong, and if parents felt their needs and concerns were respected.

 The American Academy of Adoption Attorneys is a great place to start.
-These professionals have distinguished themselves in “at least five years of legal practice, at least 50 adoption or assisted reproductive technology (ART) matters, a referral for admission by a current AAAA member, and rigorous review for high ethical standards and competency by the AAAA Board of Trustees,” according to their website.
+These professionals have distinguished themselves in “at least five years of legal practice, at least 50 adoptions or assisted reproductive technology (ART) matters, a referral for admission by a current AAAA member, and rigorous review for high ethical standards and competency by the AAAA Board of Trustees,” according to their website.
 There are currently over 30 AAAA attorneys in the state of California.

 Adopting Internationally In California